-- Refrain from work or school, and seek medical advice if suffering from fever, vomiting or diarrhoea.
+- Refrain from work or attending class at school, and seek medical advice if suffering from fever, vomiting or diarrhoea.

 - Adopt the 5 Keys to Food Safety in handling food, i.e. Choose (Choose safe raw materials); Clean (Keep hands and utensils clean); Separate (Separate raw and cooked food); Cook (Cook thoroughly); and Safe Temperature (Keep food at safe temperature) to prevent foodborne diseases.

 - Drink only boiled water from the mains or bottled drinks from reliable sources.

 - Avoid drinks with ice of unknown origin.

 - Purchase fresh food from hygienic and reliable sources.
 Do not patronise illegal hawkers.
 In general, you can eat fruit skin after thorough washing.
 However, if you would like to reduce the risk of illness especially when you travel abroad, peel raw fruit before you eat and do not eat the peelings.

 - Cook all food, particularly shellfish, thoroughly before consumption.

 - Susceptible populations (e.g. pregnant women, infants, young children, the elderly and people with weakened immune systems) should avoid eating foods that are consumed without heat treatment (e.g. shellfish, especially oyster, to be consumed raw) or foods containing ingredients that are not cooked (e.g. pre-prepared or pre-packaged salads).

 * Please visit the website of Centre for Food Safety for more information on food safety.